 No doubt about it: A bold red lip is a classic.
 But as anyone who’s ever purchased lipstick knows, it’s not a one-shade-fits-all sort of deal—the color and formula you choose need to fit the situation at hand.
 And we’re not just talking about meeting your S.O.’s family or attending your office holiday party (though there’s a lipstick for those times, too).
-We're talking about the unplanned scenarios—crazy or not—you tend to find yourself in when you’re home for the holidays.
+We're talking about the unplanned scenarios you tend to find yourself in when you’re home for the holidays.

 Happen to find yourself stuck in the cold but still want to look extra, for example?
 There’s a red lip for that.
 Just look to NARS: Between the Powermatte Lip Pigments (long-lasting, non-drying, and pigment-rich lip colors) and Velvet Matte Lip Pencils (creamy textures with major payoff), there’s plenty of room to find something flattering.
 The choice is yours and the options are limitless, so you’ll need more than one red on hand to take on the season’s events.
 Find all the inspiration you need ahead.

 When you move away from home, there’s something about going back to visit that makes you want to look your best—at all times.
 After all, whether you’re squeezing in last-minute shopping, hitting the market with the parents, or gathering for your hometown’s holiday celebration, chances are you’re going to run into someone: someone you want to low-key impress without trying too hard.